Jatin0702/Bank-deposit-prediction/README.md

 - Improve recall for the minority class (subscribed clients).
 - Incorporate additional data features for better predictions.
 - Design more balanced and effective marketing strategies.

 ---

+Feel free to explore the files and insights provided in this repository.
+Contributions are welcome to enhance the project's performance and reach!

+- Design more balanced and effective marketing strategies.

+---